TheaFrances/E.scolopes-V2.2-BRAKER2-gene-annotation/README.md

 **List of commands used to generate the annotation can be found in these files:**
 1. Iso-Seq processing and mapping
 2. Run BRAKER2, format output and run BUSCO
-3. Add Belcaid models missed in BRAKER, run BUSCO and Interproscan and count orthologs
+3. Add Belcaid models missed in BRAKER, run BUSCO and Interproscan, count orthologs and format annotation

 TSEBRA was also run to select the best genes from Iso-Seq data and BRAKER2 models as suggested by reviewer 2.
 However, this decreased BUSCO completeness scores so was not used as the final annotation. **The gtf output from TSEBRA and commands run (for reviewers only) can be found here**: